evnik/XcodeRN/Xcode12Beta2.md

 *   Previews of widgets that pass `nil` to the [`widgetURL(_:)`](https://developer.apple.com/documentation/swiftui/view/widgeturl(_:)) modifier may be blank.
 (64315456)

+### Project Navigator

+#### Resolved in Xcode 12 beta 2

+*   Selecting a file in the Project navigator using VoiceOver now opens the selected file in the editor.
+(64461629)

+*   Deleting a Core Data model from the Project navigator no longer causes Xcode to crash.
+(64606064)

 #### Known Issues

 *   Renaming the root project node in the Project navigator may cause Xcode to crash.
 (63998499)

-*   Selecting items in the Navigator sidebar may show a black highlight rather than the macOS accent color (64139237)
+*   Selecting items in the navigation sidebar may show a black highlight rather than the macOS accent color.
+(64139237)

 ### Reality Composer